Mirxa27/MirxaAgent/docs/examples/cuga_with_runtime_tools/README.md

 - **Reusability**: Tools can be used across different tasks
 - **Integration**: Seamless communication between tool types

-This example showcases CUGA's powerful ability to create unified AI workflows that span multiple systems and protocols.
+This example showcases MirxaAgent's powerful ability to create unified AI workflows that span multiple systems and protocols.

 ## 🚇 **MCP Transport Types Guide**